-- Retention – or how to keep your customers coming back.
-You can’t just deliver an initial good experience and expect that to be enough to ensure that your customer base sticks around.
+- Retention – how to keep your customers coming back.
+You can’t just deliver an initial good experience and then expect that to be enough for your customers to stick around.
 You have to not only provide an exceptional experience every time, but your platform needs to evolve as your customers do.
-This aspect of the Pirate framework addresses these important aspects.
+The Pirate framework’s retention step addresses these important factors.

 The framework sounds great in theory, but how does it work in practice?
 The next section will look at utilising the framework to measure marketplace performance.

 Anchors Aweigh!
 Setting Sail with Pirate Metrics

 When applying the Pirate framework, it is vital to remember that you have two classes of customers – buyers and sellers.
 So when identifying metrics, you need to ensure that you are monitoring both sides of the equation.
 If you only look at buyer or sellers in isolation, it could be incredibly misleading.
 Buyers and sellers obviously have a symbiotic relationship on any marketplace platform, so something that influences one will have an impact on the other.
 Be sure to structure your metrics so that both buyers and sellers are monitored.

 - Acquisition.
 This is all about the cultivation of new leads.
 Consider this a sort of ‘first date’ measurement.
 Can you get a potential buyer or seller to give you their contact information so you can make further contact down the road?
 Unlike dating, the goal is quantity as well as quality.
 Metrics for this stage includes the number of subscribers to your newsletter, how many people are viewing your blog posts, and how many are downloading your e-books.